asrayousuf/CSE6730-TrafficSimulation/README.md

 java -cp src main.java.Engine args1 args2

 where args1 = Number of seconds in event time that the simulation should run.
+Eg. 200

-Eg. 200 where args2 = Number of simulation runs
+where args2 = Number of simulation runs.
+Eg. 5

 ## Process-Oriented Simulation - Adithya